 Sought after as a concerto soloist of musical and technical distinction, Chi is noted for the breadth of her repertory.
 While praised for her interpretations of Mozart, she is also applauded for performances of major romantic and 20th century concerti.
 “The most sensational but, better, the most unfailingly cogent and compelling Prokofiev’s Third I have heard in years” wrote the Globe and Mail.
 And when Katherine Chi recreated Stockhausen’s landmark work, Mantra, for two pianos and electronics the Boston Globe wrote “when the superb pianists Katherine Chi and Aleksandar Madzar took on the challenge at the Isabella Stewart Gardner Museum on Sunday, it was a welcome opportunity: courtside seats at the creation.
 Chi and Madzar were ensconced among percussion, microphones, and MIDI controllers … the form unfolding like a venerable suite even as it pushes the modernist envelope.”

 A year after her debut recital at age nine, Katherine Chi was accepted to the prestigious Curtis Institute of Music.
 She continued studies at the New England Conservatory in Boston, where she received her Master’s degree, Graduate, Artist Diploma and Doctorate.
 She later studied for two years at the International Piano Foundation in Como, Italy, and at the Hochschule für Musik in Cologne.
-Her debut recording on the Honens label features works of Beethoven and Rachmaninov and a new album is slated for 2015 release.
+Her debut recording on the Honens label features works of Beethoven and Rachmaninov.